-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 152 Dry Weather Discharge Screening of MS4 - F Part III.A.2 Not Included in NOI 153 permittee shall identify, investigate, and address areas within its jurisdiction that may be contributing excessive levels of pollutants to the Municipal Separate Storm Sewer System as a result of dry weather discharges (i.e., There are no perennial streams in the Albuquerque area that contribute to the Rio Grande.
-As such, the dry weather screening program serves a dual purpose described below, in the Pollution Prevention/Good Housekeeping Control Measure, and in the Illicit Discharge and Improper Disposal Control Measure.
-See specific Permit activity below.
-Not Included in NOI 154 illicit discharge detection and elimination program required in Part I.D.5.e.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 152 Dry Weather Discharge Screening of MS4 - Part III.A.2 Not Included in NOI 153 identify, investigate, and address areas within its jurisdiction that may be contributing excessive levels of pollutants to the Municipal Separate Storm Sewer System as a result of dry weather discharges (i.e., discharges from separate storm sewers that occur without the There are no perennial streams in the Albuquerque area that contribute to the Rio Grande.
+As such, the dry weather screening program serves a dual purpose as an illicit discharge screening the Pollution Prevention/Good Housekeeping Control Measure, and in the Illicit Discharge and Improper Disposal Control Measure.
+Not Included in NOI 154 discharge detection and elimination program required in Part I.D.5.e.
 The dry weather screening program shall be described in the SWMP and comply with the schedules contained in Part I.D.5.e.(iii).
-The permittee shall: a) Include sufficient screening points to adequately assess pollutant levels from all areas of the MS4. b) Screen for, at a minimum, BOD5, sediment or a parameter addressing sediment (e.g., TSS or turbidity), E. coli, Oil and Grease, nutrients, any pollutant that has been identified as cause of impairment of a waterbody receiving discharges from that portion of the MS4, including temperature. c) Specify the sampling and non-sampling techniques to be issued for initial screening and follow-up purposes. d) Perform monitoring only when an antecedent dry period of at least 72 hours after a rain event greater than AMAFCA will continue membership and involvement in the cooperative MS4 Technical Advisory Group (MS4 TAG), which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande related to screening for lead on this program and is responsible for the dry weather screening and documentation for this existing program.
+The permittee shall: a) Include sufficient screening points to adequately assess pollutant levels from all areas of the MS4. b) Screen for, at a minimum, BOD5, sediment or a parameter addressing sediment (e.g., TSS or turbidity), E. coli, Oil and Grease, nutrients, any pollutant that has been identified as cause of impairment of a waterbody receiving discharges from that portion of the MS4, including temperature. c) Specify the sampling and non-sampling techniques to be issued In addition, AMAFCA has in place a well-defined and implemented routine inspection and O&M program that includes both formal and informal inspections and maintenance schedules for its watershed protection elements.
+AMAFCA will continue membership and involvement in the cooperative MS4 Technical Advisory Group (MS4 TAG), which will facilitate cooperation and coordination with other MS4s in the program and is responsible for the dry weather screening and documentation for this existing program.
 Screening results collected by the COA can be provided upon request.
 AMAFCA will continue to perform inspections according to the applicable O&M Manuals and Plans.
 These inspections also function as dry weather inspections.
-As part of AMAFCA's Levelogger monitoring, AMAFCA will continue to inspect all channelized inlets to the NDC on AMAFCA ROW monthly.
-In addition, AMAFCA will incorporate dry weather inspections into projects, as applicable, to increase the documentation of facility inspections.
-AMAFCA MIL continue membership and involvement in the cooperative MS4 Technical Advisory Group (MS4 TAG) which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande related to screening -as required in part I.D.5.e.(iii) -Years 1 -3: develop procedures as required in Part I.D.5.e.(i).(c). -Year 4: screen 30% of the MS4 area. -Year 5: screen 70% of the MS4 area.
-Engineer, Maintenance
+AMAFCA will continue membership and involvement in the cooperative MS4 Technical Advisory Group (MS4 TAG) which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande related to screening for illicit discharges. -as required in part I.D.5.e.(iii) -Years 1 -3: develop procedures as required in Part I.D.5.e.(i).(c). -Year 4: screen 30% of the MS4 area. -Year 5: screen 70% of the MS4

-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 155 Floatables Monitoring - Part III.A.3 Not Included in NOI 156 permittees shall establish locations for monitoring/assessing floatable material in discharges to and/or from their MS4.
-A cooperative monitoring program may be established in partnership with other MS4s to monitor and assess floatable material in estimate the amount collected at least twice per year at a minimum of 2 stations. • AMAFCA will maintain its 5 drying stations, locations where floatable material, sediment and debris is hauled, separated, and properly disposed of.
-These stations help AMAFCA meet the requirements for this activity.
-SWMP.
-Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, AMAFCA Maintenance Crew, Field Engineer, Maintenance Superintendent, GIS Manager
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 155 Floatables Monitoring - Part III.A.3 Not Included in NOI 156 establish locations for monitoring/assessing floatable material in discharges to and/or from their MS4.
+A cooperative monitoring program may be established in partnership with other MS4s to monitor and assess floatable material in discharges to and/or from a joint jurisdictional area or watershed basis. the amount collected at least twice per year at a minimum of 2 stations. • AMAFCA will maintain its 5 drying stations, locations where floatable material, sediment and debris is hauled, separated, and SWMP.